 Q & A

 * Why do people get into karmic relationships?
-By choosing to identify with the ego, we look away from God [they are their opposite].
+By choosing to identify with the ego, we look away from God [ego and God are complete opposites].
 Karma teaches us that “there is only God”.
 All relationships are karmic in nature, every relationship has something to teach you, every emotional interaction creates the opportunity to respond from either fear or love.
 Either we are identifying with the ego-self or with the god-self.

 * Do affairs create bad karma?
 YES they do very much.
-The only way that it won’t, is if all people involved are aware of each other and willing to share.
+The only way that it won’t, is if all people involved are aware of each other, and willing to share… and checking with everyone is something you do before the affair.
+Read the post The Cave of Darkness.

 * How do you know I have balance or karmic connection?
 A karmic connection comes with the feeling of “I must have, can’t live without” or even “can’t live with” feeling attached to it.
 A less-karmic connection is like two strangers looking at the same painting, then sharing something unique about it, and then parting ways.
 A karmic connection is one in which you have invested time, energy and emotions with that person.
 A less-karmic connection is free, the connection is there simply because you both are looking in the same direction.
 The chance’s of you having a less-karmic relationship are pretty small.